NexusDR-X/package-staging/rmsgw/README.md

 There's a bug somewhere (PulseAudio?) that introduces a delay of about 1 second after PTT is activated before any audio is transmitted.
 The workaround is to configure Direwolf to use the Fe-Pi sound card directly (via ALSA), and not the PulseAudio virtual ALSA sound interfaces of `fepi-capture-left|right` and `fepi-playback-left|right`.
 To change from using the FePi virtual ALSA interfaces of `fepi-capture-left|right` and `fepi-playback-left|right`, follow these instructions *in this order*:

-1. Right-click on any whitespace on the Pi's desktop title bar, then select __Add / Remove Panel Items__ from the menu.

-1. Scroll down the list until you locate __Microphone Control (PulseAudio)__.
-Select it, then click __Remove__.

-1. Repeat the previous step for __Volume Control (PulseAudio)__.
-The speaker and microphone icons should now be gone from the task bar.

-1. Open a Terminal and enter the following to stop the __ax25__ service:
+1. Stop the ax25 service using either the __RMS Gateway Manager__ or the command line:

-		sudo systemctl stop ax25.service
+		sudo systemctl stop ax25

-1. In that same Terminal, type the following lines to disable the PulseAudio service:
+1. Open a Terminal, type the following lines to disable the PulseAudio service:

 		systemctl --user stop pulseaudio.socket
 		systemctl --user stop pulseaudio.service

-	and also prevent them from autostarting at bootup:

-		systemctl --user mask pulseaudio.socket
+	and remove the pulseaudio configuration that uses the Fe-Pi:

+		sudo mv /etc/asound.conf /etc/asound.conf.disabled
+		mv ~/.config/pulse/default.pa ~/.config/pulse/default.pa.disabled

+	and restart pulseaudio:

-		systemctl --user mask pulseaudio.service
+		systemctl --user start pulseaudio

 1. Start the __RMS Gateway Manager__ app from the __Hamradio__ menu.
 Click __Configure__, then: